City of Maryville limits public facilities access to prevent coronavirus spread

 The Maryville animal shelter will remain open for adoptions, but only two people are allowed inside at the same time.

-Park facility rentals for pavilions and amphitheaters have been canceled.
-Playgrounds and basketball courts managed by parks and recreation are now closed.
+Park facility rentals for pavilion and amphitheater at Jack Green Park have been canceled.
+Playgrounds and basketball courts managed by the Maryville-Alcoa-Blount County Parks and Recreation Commission are now closed.

 (0) comments